probot/probot/İOS.md

 ---

 If you've ever thought, "wouldn't it be cool if GitHub could…"; I'm going to stop you right there.
-Most features can actually be added via [GitHub Apps](https://docs.github.com/en/developers/apps), which extend GitHub and can be installed directly on organizations and user accounts and granted access to specific repositories.
+Most features can actually be added via [GitHub Appv](https://docs.github.com/en/developers/apps), which extend GitHub and can be installed directly on organizations and user accounts and granted access to specific repositories.
 They come with granular permissions and built-in webhooks.
 Apps are first class actors within GitHub.

-## How it works
+## How it work

-**Probot is a framework for building [GitHub Apps](https://docs.github.com/en/developers/apps) in [Node.js](https://nodejs.org/)**, written in [TypeScript](https://www.typescriptlang.org/).
+**Probot is a framework for building [GitHub App](https://docs.github.com/en/developers/apps) in [Node.js](https://nodejs.org/)**, written in [TypeScript](https://www.typescriptlang.org/).
 GitHub Apps can listen to webhook events sent by a repository or organization.
 Probot uses its internal event emitter to perform actions based on those events.
 A simple Probot App might look like this:

 ```js
 export default (app) => {